Skip to main content

 Abstract

-Numerous advances in precipitation science hinge on our ability to categorize storms into homogeneous classes, for instance to isolate time series with convective- or stratiform-like characteristics.
-Nonetheless, achieving such classifications remains challenging.
-Here, we use an Alpine storm typology developed through a straightforward methodology for unsupervised classification based on gauge-based precipitation only.
-From a vast sub-hourly dataset, we extracted over 790,000 independent storm time series.
-To categorize these, we employed a resampling-based partitioning algorithm, optimal in clustering big data.
-The algorithm revealed five dominant storm classes, with distinct characteristics in terms of maximum sub-hourly intensity, total storm volume, total duration and temporal variability, and clear spatial organization.
-Examination of additional characteristics (month of initiation, solar time at maximum intensity and lightning count) prompts us to suggest one class is likely associated with convective-like events (high intensities, peaks in summer and afternoon, strong association with lightning) and one is likely associated with stratiform-like events (medium intensities, large volumes, long durations, low association with lightning).
-A third class is characterized by moderate intensities and volumes, and relatively short durations, while the remaining two classes gather minor storms.
-The proposed typology could support modelling applications, such as class-specific stochastic simulation, class-informed bias adjustment of climate projections or multi-class extreme value analyses.
-Investigations of its climatological traits revealed, among others, higher activity of the convective-like class in recent years and specific Alpine regions.
-We provide the historical occurrences of the classes as an open dataset to facilitate further investigation of Alpine storm dynamics.
+Advances in precipitation science often depend on categorizing storms into homogeneous classes, particularly convective- and stratiform-like.
+To address this need, this study introduces an Alpine storm typology derived from the pairing of a vast sub-hourly gauge dataset, comprising over 790,000 independent storms, with an objective method, driven solely by precipitation features and optimized for big data clustering.
+Five dominant classes were identified from this partition, with distinct clustering fingerprints in maximum intensity, total volume, total duration and temporal variability, alongside clear spatial organization.
+Additional traits (initiation month, peak solar time, lightning count) and comparisons with radar-based benchmarks suggest that one class is likely associated with convective-like extremes (high intensity, summer/afternoon peaks, high lightning) and another with stratiform-like behaviors (medium intensity, large volume, long duration, low lightning), while the remaining classes gather moderate and minor storms.
+The typology could support applications such as class-specific stochastic simulation, class-informed bias adjustment of climate projections or multi-class extreme value analyses.
+Climatological investigations revealed, among others, higher convective-like activity in recent years and specific regions, offering direct evidence on evolving hazard risks.
+We provide the historical occurrences of the classes as an open dataset to facilitate further investigation of Alpine storm dynamics and their implications.

 DOI